top of page

 • Ethical screening and exclusion criteria

-At Infinite Health, regenerative medicine is practiced within a physician-led, integrative framework, not a volume-driven procedure model.
+At Infinite Health, we practice regenerative medicine within a physician-led, integrative framework, not a volume-driven procedure model.

 Who Is Most Likely to Benefit from Regenerative Medicine?